Where is Florianopolis

 water temperatures are at their warmest, and the locals

-strong, carrying on the energy of the high season.
+carrying on the energy of the high season.
 Swells

 to be had on the water.
 Also an excellent time for beginner